blockchain-unica/rosetta-smart-contracts/contracts/auction/README.md

 ## Specification

-The contract allows a seller to create an auction based, with bids in the native cryptocurrency.
+The contract allows a seller to create an english auction, with bids in the native cryptocurrency.

-The seller initializes the contract by specifying:
+The seller creates the contract by specifying:
 - the starting bid of the auction;
 - the duration of the auction (i.e., the period of time in which bids are open from the start of the auction);
-- the object of the auction.
+- the object of the auction (a string, used for notarization purposes only).

 After creation, the contract supports the following actions:
 - **start**, which allows the seller to start the auction.